← Back to home

 Is mediasoup better than Wowza?

-Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Wowza is currently shipping more aggressively (velocity 6.3 vs 2.5), with 1 editorial sparks in the last 30 days against 0.
+Sparkpulse doesn't pick a winner — we score release velocity, not feature parity. mediasoup and Wowza are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.

 What are the best alternatives to mediasoup?